-One of the biggest areas of tax relief that many engineering businesses can claim for but miss out on is the R&D Tax Credit system.
-This was created nearly two decades ago with the aim of stimulating research and development across a range of industries in the UK because the government realised the economic benefits of this work.
+One of the biggest areas of tax relief that many engineering businesses can claim for but miss out on is the R&D Tax Credit scheme.
+Introduced in 2000, the aim of this scheme is to stimulate research and development across a range of industries in the UK as the government realises the economic benefits of this work.

-Typically, businesses dismiss the potential of the RnD Research Development tax credit because they picture the classic laboratory set up where men and women in white coats mess around with test tubes to conduct R&D. However, the reality of the tax credit is very different and there are businesses as diverse as manufacturing, textiles companies, renewables and recycling businesses and house building and construction companies have all made successful claims as well as a number from the engineering sector.
+Typically, businesses dismiss the potential of the R&D tax credit because they picture a classic laboratory set-up where men and women in white coats mess around with test tubes to conduct R&D. However, the reality of the tax relief is very different.

 How R&D Tax Credits work

-The first thing to understand is what the definition of research and development is for the purpose of the tax credit.
+Firstly, it is important to understand what the definition of research and development is for tax relief purposes.
 The company needs to have set up a clearly defined project to research or develop a specific product, service or process that is related to their business – so an engineering company can’t suddenly start claiming for work on a style of denim textile.